fumankaitori/neologd2juman/README.md

 - jumandic.dat
 - jumandic.pat

-INPUT.dic is text file of Juman dictionary format obtained by this module.
-Other outputs are made by Juman scripts.
+INPUT.dic is text file of Juman dictionary format obtained by this script.
+Other files are made by Juman scripts.

 Example of Juman dictionary format: